facebookresearch/hydra/website/docs/advanced/override_grammar/extended.md

 str({a:10})                # {a:'10'}
 ```

-Below are psuedo code snippets that illustrates the differences between Python's casting and Hydra's casting.
+Below are pseudo code snippets that illustrates the differences between Python's casting and Hydra's casting.

 #### Casting string to bool